telerik/blazor-docs/components/window/size.md

 # Window Size

-The Window offers two ways for you to control its size:
+The Window offers three ways for you to control its size:

 * the `Width` and `Height` properties (read more in the [Dimensions]({%slug common-features/dimensions%}) article)
 * predefined dimensions through the `Size` property
+* binding to its [State](#maximize-and-minimize) to control whether it is minimized, maximized or has the default appearance.

 >caption Set Width and Height to a Window